Will you be travelling somewhere in East Africa soon and are wondering where to stay while you are there?

 - Mama Pierina Restaurant and Annex – If you are headed to Morogoro, and are looking for an easy, inexpensive laid back place (think: backpackers or hostel style), then the charming, quaint Mama Pierina Restaurant and Annex is a place to consider.
 The owner and staff are very friendly.
 The food is unexpectedly-for-Morogoro delicious.
 Mama Pierina Restaurant and Annex is in the compound of a converted home and feels very safe.

 - Malaika Beach Resort – If you will be in Mwanza and want a beautiful place from which to enjoy the best of Lake Victoria’s beauty, then Malaika Beach Resort might be just the place for you.
-Lush well-maintained grounds, with stunning views of the lake.
+Plush well-maintained grounds, with gorgeous views of the lake.
 Neat, beautiful rooms and a swimming pool also with views of the lake (as you can see above).
 Malaika Beach Resort is only a 10-minute drive from Mwanza airport and the resort offers complimentary airport transfers.

 - Hotel Tilapia – When I am in Mwanza, even for a few hours, I make it a point to drop by Hotel Tilapia, which is my favorite place in Mwanza.
 Why?
-Because the terrace bar/restaurant with it’s stunning view of Lake Victoria and the rocks that earn Mwanza its nickname Rock City is so worth it!
+Because the terrace bar/restaurant with it’s sensational view of Lake Victoria and the rocks that earn Mwanza its nickname Rock City is so worth it!
 The rooms are not as impeccable as at Malaika Beach Resort, but win-some—lose-some…I guess. 😉

-- Adden Palace Hotel – If it’s not important for you to stay on the shores of Lake Victoria when you are in Mwanza, or if budget is a big consideration, then the place to be is Adden Palace Hotel.
+- Adden Palace Hotel – If it’s not important for you to stay on the shores of Lake Victoria when you are in Mwanza, or if budget is a big consideration, then the place you want to stay is Adden Palace Hotel.
 Located near Mwanza airport, Adden Palace Hotel is very neat and clean.
 The rooms are particularly comfortable—not only the beds but also the good air-conditioning and thick curtains that make the room very dark.
 The service is very attentive.
 The food is good, and the lively outdoor bar is a nice place to hang out.

 - Ryan’s Bay Hotel – Pleasant modern hotel on the shores of Lake Victoria.
 Beautiful grounds with large swimming pool.
 Friendly service and good views of the lake.

 - Kasha Boutique Hotel – If you are looking for a delightful seaside getaway when you are in Zanzibar, then you will have to leave Stone Town and head to another part of the island.
-Matemwe, on the East coast of Zanzibar is one such part of the island where you won’t have to fight off crowds.
+Matemwe, on the east coast of Zanzibar is one such part of the island where you won’t have to fight off crowds.
 In Matemwe, Kasha Boutique Hotel is a colorful, delightful, serene place where the rooms are beautifully decorated and have everything you need to enjoy yourself by the ocean including a private terrace with a sea view and a personal plunge pool.
 The food is very good and the service attentive.
 There is not much to do in the proximity of Kasha Boutique Hotel, though, other than water-related activities, so if this is your destination, be prepared to spend your time there whiling away peacefully and calmly at the hotel.

 - Park Hyatt Zanzibar – When money is not an issue and you are visiting the UNESCO World Heritage Site of Stone Town, Zanzibar, the place to stay is the Park Hyatt Zanzibar.
 The latest, most modern high-end offering on Stone Town’s waterfront, Park Hyatt Zanzibar features everything you would expect from an international luxury hotel.
 With amazing views of the Indian Ocean and of the charming hustle and bustle of Stone Town’s waterfront, Park Hyatt Zanzibar is within walking distance of most points of interest in Stone Town.

 - Zanzibar Serena Hotel – Right next to the Park Hyatt Zanzibar is Stone Town’s other best offering: the Zanzibar Serena Hotel.
 At this beautiful, charming hotel that does a great job of capturing the unique feel of Stone Town, you’ll not only find understated luxury but also a level of attentive, professional service that is synonymous with the Serena brand.
 The food at the Zanzibar Serena Hotel is noteworthy, especially the breakfast; the dining room right at the ocean’s edge is unforgettable.
-The nightly live Taarab performances at the Zanzibar Serena Hotel are worth experiencing, whether or not you stay at the hotel.
+The nightly live Taarab music performances at the Zanzibar Serena Hotel are worth experiencing, whether or not you stay at the hotel.

 - Dhow Palace Hotel – Away from the more expensive hotels that line Stone Town’s waterfront, are the charming hotels found in the rich maze of Stone Town’s alleys.
 One steeped in history—the original building dates back to 1559—is the Dhow Palace Hotel.
 The Dhow Palace Hotel describes itself as a living museum, and I couldn’t concur more.
-When you stay at the Dhow Palace Hotel, you have to stop and take a closer look at everything: the bed, the bathtub, the knickknacks in the public spaces, the pictures on the wall.
+When you stay at the Dhow Palace Hotel, you have to stop and take a closer look at everything: the bed, the bathtub, the knickknacks in the common areas, the pictures on the wall.
 Staying at the Dhow Palace Hotel, brings to life the experience of being in Stone Town.

 - Kisiwa House – Elegant boutique hotel in the heart of Stone Town.
 The service is particularly good and friendly, and the decor attractive.
 The rooms are very spacious with bathrooms that are equally as spacious and lavish.
 Comfortable beds.
 Breakfast served on the rooftop, with a view of the Indian Ocean, is particularly delightful.